Ghost (Marvel Comics): Thunderbolts post-"Siege"

 For his help in the downfall of Norman Osborn, Ghost was recruited into the new Thunderbolts team formed in the aftermath of the "Siege" storyline.
-Ghost is the first team member that Cage meets with as he arrives at the Raft.
-During the 2010 "Shadowland" storyline, he would witness Crossbones assassinate a police officer the Thunderbolts were meant to save.
-Ghost would also prove instrumental in the attempted Thunderbolt break out, but in doing so, managed to go to an alternate dimension, and he came face to face with Iron Man again.
-To beat Ghost, Iron Man transmitted into Ghost's network a confirmation that all Stark Industries divisions were being shut down effective immediately.
+In a battle with Ghost, Iron Man transmitted into Ghost's network a confirmation that all Stark Industries divisions were being shut down effective immediately.
 Ghost therefore resigned from plans to kill Stark, because he is no longer a tech monopolist.
-After coming back to the Raft, Ghost told Moonstone an unverifiable origin tale, whereupon he mused over whether that means he has regained his capacity to trust or whether he perceives her as no threat at all, only to conclude, as he phased through a speechless Moonstone, that both are irrelevant to a man who abandoned his humanity and is untouchable.
+After coming back to the Raft, Ghost told Moonstone an unverifiable origin tale, whereupon he mused over whether that means he has regained his capacity to trust or whether he perceives her as no threat at all, only to conclude that both are irrelevant to a man who abandoned his humanity and is untouchable.

-Ghost is later approached by Tiberius Stone and Mark Raxton, who hire him to sabotage Parker Industries, a competitor to Stone's company Alchemax.
-Ghost infiltrates Parker Industries, and while he is subdued by Spider-Man and the company's employees, he still succeeds in destroying their building and everything in it with explosives.
+Ghost is hired by Tiberius Stone and Mark Raxton to sabotage Parker Industries, a competitor to Stone's company Alchemax.
+Ghost infiltrates Parker Industries, and while he is subdued by Spider-Man and the company's employees, he still succeeds in destroying the building.

 Powers and abilities

-The Ghost wears a battlesuit of his own design.
+Ghost wears a battlesuit of his own design.
 Its Ghost-tech enables him to turn himself and any objects he touches invisible or intangible, but not both at the same time.
 Devices in the battle-suit enable him to hack and reprogram all manner of electronic systems in his vicinity as well as intercept, tamper with, or silence electromagnetic signals.
 This tech, along with his superb intellect, make him a super-hacker.

-The Ghost also invented guns that fire bursts of electricity or concussive force blasts and employs a large arsenal of high-tech weaponry, including incendiary devices, self-targeting Anson grenades and sound-activated bombs.
+Ghost also invented guns that fire bursts of electricity or concussive force blasts and employs a large arsenal of high-tech weaponry, including incendiary devices, self-targeting Anson grenades and sound-activated bombs.
 He often avoids direct confrontations altogether, preferring subterfuge and ambush tactics.

 He is a brilliant tactician, inventor, and computer hacker.